 The JGU was first established in 1477.
 With over 36,000 students, it is one of the largest universities in Germany.
 The university and its associated University Medical Center are home to over 150 institutes and research clinics; these cover a broad range of academic topics and provide the ideal environment for scientists at IMB to undertake multidisciplinary research.
-As JGU is a campus university and the Institute of Molecular Biology (IMB) is based on this campus.
+JGU is a campus university and the Institute of Molecular Biology (IMB) is based on this campus.
 This enhances the interactions between university scientists and those at IMB by ensuring that researchers are within easy reach for discussions and collaborations.
 Furthermore, the large student population that attends the university campus makes the surrounding environment an enthusiastic and vibrant place.

 We also offer ample opportunities for networking with other researchers at the many national and international conferences our PhD students are encouraged to attend and present their work.
 Furthermore, IMB organises annual PhD student retreats at which students from IMB, JGU and associated institutes will present their work in an informal setting; again this presents a great opportunity for IMB students to meet other researchers.

 Further information regarding the research environment in which IMB is situated can be found here.

 The city of Mainz (www.mainz.de) is a charming, open-minded city.
 It dates back 2,000 years to Roman times and still has a historic center with a magnificent medieval cathedral.
 It was also here in 1450 that Johannes Gutenberg, the namesake of the university, invented modern book printing.
 The city is located at the confluence of two of the most important rivers in Germany, the Rhine and the Main, and has spectacular esplanades which are frequently used as the location for a BBQ, an evening drink or to jog, roller-skate or cycle along.